Newterm/szarp/README.md

   </device>
 </params>
 ```
-Then in directory `/opt/szarp/test/config` run command:
+Then, in directory `/opt/szarp/test/config` run command:
 ```
  $ /opt/szarp/bin/i2smo
 ```
 (this parses XML configuration, if every thing is ok, you should see "OK")

-Prepare executable script `/opt/szarp/test/get_la.sh` with the following
+Prepare an executable script `/opt/szarp/test/get_la.sh` with the following
 content:
 ```bash
 #!/bin/bash
 cat /proc/loadavg | cut -d ' ' -f 1 | tr -d '.'
 ```
-Save it and then restart SZARP services:
+Save it and restart SZARP services:
 ```
 # /etc/init.d/parstart restart
 ```